virtuallyconnecting/vc/pathways/index.md

 What initial, untested pathway does a persona take?
 How could we improve pathways to make participation and contribution easier?

+When we think about pathways, we can think both about the ideal path someone might take, and the barriers they might/do encounter and how we can work to remove those barriers.
+We imagine pathways that lead people to deeper engagement:
+1. Discovery
+1. First Contact
+1. Participation
+1. Sustained Participation
+1. Networked Participation
+1. Leadership

 ## Pathways
 * Co-Directors
 * Advisory Buddies